 Link was one of the films from Australia’s Richard Franklin.
-For a time in the mid-1980s, Richard Franklin seemed a promising genre director.
+For a time in the mid-1980s, Franklin seemed a promising genre director.
 He had trained under Alfred Hitchcock, made a couple of softcore comedies and then emerged with intelligent genre films such as the Carrie (1976)-clone Patrick (1978) and the excellent psychological thriller Roadgames (1981), before bursting onto the international stage with the surprisingly good Psycho II (1983).
 Franklin failed to subsequently follow up on the promise of Psycho II, delivering the likes of the confused children’s film Cloak and Dagger (1984), this, and then the dire FX 2 (1991), all of which met with indifferent reception.
-In the 1990s, Franklin returned to Australia and mostly worked in tv until his death in 2007, although did recoup his standing with intelligent non-genre fare such as Hotel Sorrento (1995) and Brilliant Lies (1996), before making a return to genre material with the fine ghost story Visitors (2003).
-Link was also co-written with Everett De Roche, a veteran Australian screenwriter and writer of all of Richard Franklin’s other Australian genre films, as well as the likes of the great Nature’s Revenge film Long Weekend (1978), Harlequin (1980) about an enigmatic magician, Russell Mulcahy’s killer boar saga Razorback (1984) and the Aboriginal children’s fantasy Frog Dreaming/The Quest (1986).
+In the 1990s, Franklin returned to Australia and mostly worked in tv until his death in 2007, where he made intelligent non-genre fare such as Hotel Sorrento (1995) and Brilliant Lies (1996), before making a return to genre material with the fine ghost story Visitors (2003).
+Link was also co-written with Everett De Roche, a veteran Australian screenwriter and writer of all of Richard Franklin’s other Australian genre films (see below for De Roche’s other films).

 Richard Franklin certainly gains his feet in the last quarter of the film and offers a suitably tense series of shock effects – there is one great moment where David O’Hara investigates a rattling letter slot in a doorway only to get his arm wrenched off.
 The scenes with Link pursuing Elisabeth Shue through the house, spying on her as she bathes and trying to push her over the cliff in a freewheeling van, are well sustained.
 The chimp Link has an incredibly sinister expressiveness in its sleekly beautiful face and blankly luxuriant eyes.